What is Community Care Services Program (CCSP)?

 Personal Support Services (PSS)

-A range of supportive service provided in the individual’s home.
+A range of supportive services provided in the individual’s home.
 Personal Support Services provide light housekeeping and basic personal care.

 Home Health Services (HHS)

 Skilled services and medical social services provided by a certified, licensed home health agency.
-HHS includes nursing services; physical, speech, and occupational therapies; home health aides; and medical social services to individuals who meet the homebound criteria.
+Home Health Services include nursing services; physical, speech, and occupational therapies; home health aides; and medical social services to individuals who meet the homebound criteria.

 Adult Day Health (ADH)

 A variety of health, therapeutic, and social service activities provided in a group setting.
 The services promote an individual’s medical stability and abilities for self-care.
 Services include nursing care; occupational, speech, and physical therapies; personal care; dietary services; and social work services.

 Alternative Living Services (ALS)

 State licensed residential settings that provide 24-hour supervision and health-related support services to persons unable to remain in their homes.
 Personal care homes enrolled in the ALS program are “home like.”

 Residents must be able to move about with minimal human assistance and respond to emergency.